other canalsabout canal menulinks and booksbanner220

 By Stanley Rd

-Willow Trees Litherland Road Bridge #2B Dedication Plaque on Litherand Road Bridge
+Litherland Road Bridge #2B Dedication Plaque on Litherand Road Bridge Litherland Road Bridge #2B Information Plaque

-Litherland Road Bridge #2B A large brick wall backs on to the towpath.
-Looking towards Bootle Marsh Lane Bridge #2C Bricked up archway
+A large brick wall backs on to the towpath.
+Looking towards Bootle Marsh Lane Bridge #2C Marsh Lane Bridge #2C Bricked up archway

-Gas Works Bridge 2E Old Industry Bridge 2G
+Gas Works Bridge 2E

 Litherland

-In the 1907 book "Liverpool" Dixon Scott describes Litherland and the canal. "...across a frail little swing bridge; and whilst one end of the bridg is immersed in that bad-tempered outburst of industrialism, the other shares an atmosphere of positively Quakerish demureness.
-Mild old Georgian residences, placidly sunning themsleves among their groves and lawns, are respectfully waited upon by an irresistable village street of shops and inns and a post office. [...]
+In the 1907 book "Liverpool" Dixon Scott describes Litherland and the canal. "...across a frail little swing bridge; and whilst one end of the bridge is immersed in that bad-tempered outburst of industrialism, the other shares an atmosphere of positively Quakerish demureness.
+Mild old Georgian residences, placidly sunning themselves among their groves and lawns, are respectfully waited upon by an irresistable village street of shops and inns and a post office. [...]
 It is that highley prosaic thing, the Leeds and Liverpool Canal, that has apparently served to keep this idyll unspotted by the world.
 It curves like a defensive moat between the birdsong and the harsh imbroglio a biscuits-throw beyond, and upon the frail structure tha crosses it not the mostreckless electric car in the world would ever dream of venturing.
 It is the weakness of that bridge that has proved the place's strength."

 Seaforth and Litherland Station is within walking distance of the Litherland bridges 2I and 2J